 Corrosion occurs in installed, brownfield, and other equipment in many different environments and industries.
 Finding a solution to protect this equipment is the best way to maximize ROI.
-Replacing equipment is a costly undertaking, requiring significant planning, man hours, and a full assessment of various factors such as lost generation time, new equipment, installation and breakdown costs.
-IGS believes that corrosion solutions need to be easily applied to existing equipment, before replacement becomes necessary.
+Replacing equipment is a costly undertaking, requiring significant planning, work hours, and a full assessment of various factors such as lost generation time, new equipment, installation and breakdown costs.
+IGS believes that corrosion solutions need to be easily applied to existing equipment before replacement becomes necessary.
 We have the technology and infrastructure to make this happen.

-IGS equipment is specifically designed to operate in small confined spaces with 100% duty cycle for continued use during a customer’s turnaround.
+IGS equipment is specifically designed to operate in small confined spaces with a 100% duty cycle for continued use during a customer’s turnaround.
 By far the biggest operational challenge for working in-situ is the workforce and rapid mobilization needs.
-IGS’s global infrastructure is optimized for this and is very important in our ability to respond to customers’ needs wherever in the world they may be.
-Our teams undergo industry leading training and certification to prepare them for working on some of the largest kraft mills, coal, and oil companies around the world in some of the harshest environments imaginable.
+We optimized IGS’s global infrastructure for it and our ability to respond to customers’ needs wherever in the world they may be is very important.
+Our teams undergo industry-leading training and certification to prepare them for working on some of the largest kraft mills, coal, and oil companies around the world in some of the harshest environments imaginable.
 Our teams are experts at working in confined spaces to address some of the most severe corrosion and erosion challenges.

 Measuring thermal spray thickness depends on the substrate material and the thermal spray alloy.
 The thickness of non-ferrous alloys applied to a ferrous substrate can be directly measured using a magnetic lift-off (MLO) gauge.
 If the applied alloy is ferrous or the substrate is non-ferrous then the thickness can’t be measured and can only be controlled with a suitably engineered application process.